drainlm/Personalized-Relocation-Helper-/README.md

       ![1676267022231](image/README/1676267022231.png)

-   The above subplot of piecharts visualizes how states compare based on each POI.
+   The above subplot of piecharts visualizes how states compare based on each POI based on each POI oriented by time.
    ![1676267049928](image/README/1676267049928.png)

    The above grouped barchart is another way to visualize how states compare based on each POI.